Quiet After the Sirens Cover

 No dialogue.
 Just thoughts.
 Just memory.
 Just ghosts.

-So I buried it.
 I buried it under dark humor and sarcasm and caffeine.
+I buried it under bravado and quick comebacks.
 I buried it under “I’m fine” and “It’s part of the job.”
-I buried it so deep that I forgot what it felt like to feel anything at all.
+I buried it under early mornings and late nights and every distraction I could find.
+I buried it so deep, I forgot what it felt like to feel anything at all.

 Until I couldn’t anymore.